supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Implementing_GitHub_Actions_for_CI_CD.md

     `az ad sp create-for-rbac --name GH-Action-eshoponweb --role contributor --scopes /subscriptions/SUBSCRIPTION-ID/resourceGroups/RESOURCE-GROUP --sdk-auth`

-    > NOTE: this command will create a Service Principal with Contributor access to the Resource Group created before.
-This way we make sure GitHub Actions will only have the permissions needed to interact only with this Resource Group (not the rest of the subscription)
+    >**Note:** this command will create a Service Principal with Contributor access to the Resource Group created before.
+This way we make sure GitHub Actions will only have the permissions needed to interact only with this Resource Group (not the rest of the subscription).

+    >**Note:** If the error message states, **Please run 'az login'**, then follow these steps:-

+    1. ```bash
+        az login
+        ```

+    2. Navigate to the **https://microsoft.com/devicelogin** page, and enter the device code which is mentioned in the Bash session, and follow the instructions which is mentioned in the page.

+    3. Navigate back to the **Azure Portal**, as you can see the Service Principal with Contributor access to the Resource Group created.

 1. The command will output a JSON object, you will later keep it as a GitHub secret for the workflow, copy it.
 The JSON contains the identifiers used to authenticate against Azure in the name of an Azure AD application identity (service principal).

     ```JSON
     {
         "clientId": "<GUID>",
         "clientSecret": "<GUID>",
         "subscriptionId": "<GUID>",
         "tenantId": "<GUID>",
         (...)
     }
     ```

 1. In a browser window, go back to your **eShopOnWeb** GitHub repository.

 1. On the repository page, go to **Settings**, click on **Secrets and variables > Actions**.
 Click on **New repository secret**
     - Name : **AZURE_CREDENTIALS**
     - Secret: **paste the previously copied  JSON object** (GitHub is able to keep multiple secrets under same name, used by  [azure/login](https://github.com/Azure/login) action )